BubbaEarnest/Challenge_4/README.md

 ## Summary of Results
 Summary.
-compaired diffrent funds to analize risk-return
+-compaired diffrent funds to analize risk-return